Master of Science

 Admission is competitive and dependent upon a faculty member agreeing to serve as your research advisor.
-Contact Graduate Studies more information about applying to the MS in Biology as well as the additional admissions requirements for this program.
+Contact the Graduate Admissions Office more information about applying to the MS in Biology as well as the additional admissions requirements for this program.

 PSU offers a limited number of competitively awarded graduate assistantships each year to students who are pursing the thesis option.
 The deadline to submit graduate assistant applications is April 1 of each year.

 There are two options for the MS in Biology:

 - Thesis option – designed for students who wish to study full time.
 Classes are offered on-campus and will be completed in two years.
 Graduate assistant positions are available.

 - Non-thesis option – allows you to complete the program at their own pace while taking classes offered on-campus.

 The MS in Biology requires a minimum of 30 credits with the following framework for thesis and non-thesis options:

 - Thesis: 18-24 credits of coursework and 6-12 credits of thesis research

 - Non-Thesis: 28 credits of coursework and 2 credits of independent study

 Students in the thesis track are expected to accomplish a body of work of publishable caliber within their field of expertise.
 Those in the non-thesis track must coordinate the design and completion of a 2 credit independent study and an accompanying literature review.